MACH Architecture: Principles, Benefits and Examples

 Businesses started to look for ways to remain agile, nimble, customer-centric, and future-proof.
 And that was when the MACH approach (although the name hadn't been coined yet) came to light.

 In 2020 commercetools, Contentstack, EPAM Systems, and Valtech founded MACH Alliance.
 As a non-profit organization, MACH Alliance aims to provide eCommerce businesses with valuable expertise and insights about modern technologies and their impact on customer experience, revenue, and overall performance.

 Below you can find MACH Alliance manifesto:

 MACH technologies support a composable enterprise in which every component is pluggable, scalable, replaceable, and can be continuously improved through agile development to meet evolving business requirements.

-The first element of the MACH approach is “microservices-based”.
+The first element of the MACH architecture says “microservices-based”.
 What does that mean in practice?

-In the briefest explanation, it means that separated applications within the system are independently developed, deployed, and managed.
+In the briefest explanation, it means that separated applications ( microservices ) within the system are independently developed, deployed, and managed.
 One single microservice is designed to perform a single function such as product search reviews, checkout, wish lists, etc.

 The architectural composition of microservices consists of: